ConfidenceDev/FilmBox-Movie-Lib/README.md

 ---

-## Alternative: Run Backend with Docker
+## Alternative: Run with Docker

-You can run the backend stack (PostgreSQL, Service Registry, Cloud Gateway, Movie Service) using Docker Compose (Start, Stop and Access to PostgreSQL Database):
+You can run the frontend (React + Vite) and backend stack (PostgreSQL, Service Registry, Cloud Gateway, Movie Service) using Docker Compose (Start, Stop and Access to PostgreSQL Database):

 ```sh
 docker compose -f docker-compose.yml up -d